Dan Talevski

 Dan Talevski is a Canadian singer-songwriter from Georgetown, Ontario, who comes from a Macedonian background.
 His career first began as an online YouTube sensation in 2007 posting covers of popular songs.
 Since then he has gone on to work with will.i.am, Soulja Boy, Shawn Desman, Keshia Chanté, Timbaland, Tyler Shaw, and was selected as direct support for Backstreet Boys on its 2010 This Is Us Tour.

 History

 Beginnings, debut single, and signing with Interscope Records

-At the age of 19, Dan Talevski had already garnered a massive internet following in 2007 thanks to his first viral video; a short clip of him singing "What Goes Around, Comes Around" by Justin Timberlake.
+Talevski had already garnered a massive internet following in 2007 thanks to his first viral video; a short clip of him singing "What Goes Around, Comes Around" by Justin Timberlake.
 After receiving mass attention online, he began taking requests from fans and has posted several covers of popular songs to his channel.
 As his fan base continued to grow many people began to take notice including Polow Da Don who reached out to Talevski and flew him out to Los Angeles to meet Jimmy Iovine the President of Interscope Records.
 This would lead to his major label signing and allowed him to release his debut single "Do It Again" on November 8, 2010, featuring Soulja Boy and produced by will.i.am.